mrpmorris/Fluxor/Source/Tutorials/01-BasicConcepts/01F-SourceGenerationTutorial/README.md

 ### Steps
 First, recreate the [Effects tutorial](../01B-EffectsTutorial/).

-Next, add a NuGet package reference to `Fluxor.SotreBuilderSourceGenerator`.
+Next, add a NuGet package reference to `Fluxor.StoreBuilderSourceGenerator`.

 Edit the `csproj` file, and ensure the reference to the source generator has the following attributes